Mathematics B.A.

 3

-We strongly recommend that prospective secondary science teachers seek advising from the UAF School of Education early in their undergraduate degree program, so that they can be appropriately advised of the State of Alaska requirements for teacher licensure.
+Please note that this concentration does not lead to teacher licensure in the State of Alaska.
+We strongly recommend that prospective secondary mathematics teachers seek advising from the UAF School of Education early in their undergraduate degree program, so that they can be appropriately advised of the State of Alaska requirements for teacher licensure.
 Students may choose to pursue a double major with education or complete a postbaccalaureate teacher certification program.

 Statistics